wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 ??? note "Click to reveal answer"

-    We can distinguish the data type by looking at the ninth of the topic structure.
+    We can distinguish the data type by looking at the ninth level of the topic structure.
 For example, the following topic:

     `origin/a/wis2/zmb/zambia_met_service/data/core/weather/surface-based-observations/synop`